This is a Guest Post by Brittany Quaglieri

 How to deal with Anxiety when Travelling

 My anxiety used to force me to need every detail of a trip planned out with perfection.
 For example, I needed bus or plane tickets and accommodation booked well in advance.
-I wanted to know exact departure and arrival times, as well as alternative times in case one was missed.
-I felt more comfortable knowing what the bus stations looked like so I would search for photos.
-I would even find each building I was planning to be in on a map so I knew precisely where I was.
+I wanted to know exact departure and arrival times and alternative times in case one was missed.
+I felt more comfortable knowing what the bus stations looked like, so I would search for photos.
+I would even find each building I was planning to be in on a map, so I knew precisely where I was.

 These and many other thoughts ran through my mind while planning this trip.
 On this trip, I learned that these demands are excessive.
 I needed to loosen up a bit.
 That’s exactly why I was taking this trip in the first place!